 [Please contact the author with suggestions.]

-I would like to thank Thomas Pogge for his very helpful comments on earlier drafts of this entry.
+I would like to thank Thomas Pogge and Laura Valentini for very helpful comments on earlier versions of this article.